Tacomies/CS-GO-Chat-Translator/readMe.txt

 Follow these steps to setup the translator

 1. Add +con_logfile "file_name_here" to CSGO launch options
-Follow these steps to setup the translator

-1. Add +con_logfile "file_name_here" to CSGO launch options
+2. Install these libraries
    pip install googletrans==3.1.0a0